abilian/hop3/README.md

 - **Energy-Efficient Computing**: Adopts strategies and technologies aimed at minimizing energy consumption across all operations.
 - **Open Standards and Protocols**: Committed to open standards to ensure interoperability and prevent vendor lock-in.

-## License

-Hop3 is licensed under the AGPL-3.0 License, except for vendored code.
-See the [LICENSE](LICENSE) file for more information.

-Here is the REUSE summary as of 2024/06/17:

-> * Bad licenses: 0
-> * Deprecated licenses: 0
-> * Licenses without file extension: 0
-> * Missing licenses: 0
-> * Unused licenses: 0
-> * Used licenses: MIT, AGPL-3.0-only, CC-BY-4.0, BSD-3-Clause, CC0-1.0
-> * Read errors: 0
-> * files with copyright information: 186 / 186
-> * files with license information: 186 / 186
->
-> Congratulations!
-Your project is compliant with version 3.0 of the REUSE Specification :-)

 ## Getting Started